moby/moby/pkg/tarsum/tarsum_spec.md

 The calculated sum output is a text string.
-The elements included in the output of the calculated sum comprise the information needed for validation of the sum (TarSum version and block cipher used) and the expected checksum in hexadecimal form.
+The elements included in the output of the calculated sum comprise the information needed for validation of the sum (TarSum version and hashing cipher used) and the expected checksum in hexadecimal form.

 There are two delimiters used:
-* '+' separates TarSum version from block cipher
+* '+' separates TarSum version from hashing cipher
 * ':' separates calculation mechanics from expected hash

 Example: